Learn about leave requirements in Spain and how Justworks EOR can help you streamline hiring in Spain.

 Employees in Spain have several other paid leave entitlements, including time off for jury duty with documentation to support their duty requirements.
 They can also take 15 days off for marriage, one day for moving, and leave to participate in trade union or workers' representative activities.

-In Spain, employees get short-term sick pay for sickness or work-related injuries calculated as a percentage of the employee’s base salary depending on the length of leave.
-Employees are no longer required to submit sick leave and/or medical discharge certificates to employers.
+In Spain, employees get short-term sick pay for illness or work-related injuries calculated as a percentage of the employee’s base salary depending on the length of leave.
+Employees are no longer required to submit sick leave and/or medical discharge certificate to employers.
 The National Institute of Social Security is responsible for sharing sick leave certification with the employer.

 In a ground-breaking decision earlier in 2023, Spain ruled to provide employees with three to five days of paid menstrual leave every month.
 There are no restrictions on how often they can use this type of leave, but employees must provide a doctor’s note to support their absence.